An Ob-Gyn Explains How Your Next Period Might Change After Taking the Morning-After Pill

-The morning-after pill is a safe and effective way to prevent pregnancy when your first line of defence fails or you realise you forgot to take your pill, but emergency contraception does have side effects, including changes to your period.
+The morning-after pill is a safe and effective way to prevent pregnancy when your first line of defense fails or you realize you forgot to take your pill, but emergency contraception does have side effects, including changes to your period.
 POPSUGAR spoke with Tristan Bickman, MD, a board-certified ob-gyn and author of Whoa, Baby!, to find out exactly what you can expect.

 Morning-after pills like Plan B and Ella contain hormones designed to prevent ovulation and stop fertilization.
 It’s unsurprising, then, that these high-dose single tablets can cause unexpected bleeding, spotting, and shifts in your cycle, Dr. Bickman explained.
 So, even if you’re spared any initial bleeding, be prepared for your next period to fall outside the norm. “[The morning-after pill] can cause your period to come sooner or be delayed,” Dr. Bickman told POPSUGAR.
 “It can also cause the bleeding to be lighter or heavier than usual.”
 She noted that, after one irregular period, things should return to normal.